johngarg/org-gym/README.md

 ### Data files

 The data files roughly follow the setup of [this similar project](https://github.com/guancio/org-fit).
-Workouts are primary headings, with exercises as secondary TODO headings and each set is an element in an unordered list:
+Workouts are primary headings with exercises as secondary TODO headings and each set is an element in an unordered list:

 ``` org
 * Push workout